Successful Transitions That Work

-Transition is usually viewed as an event that involves change and that throws up a common problem – change is challenging.
-Most people would agree that change can be a difficult process if it’s not prepared for and handled well.
-Adults often struggle with change, even when its something they have planned for, look forward to and can see the benefits of.
-For example, imagine you have been working in a job you like, with people you get on with and you are clear about systems, processes and expectations.
-Now think about getting a new job, maybe you went to visit and had a look round, but by the time you got there to start you had forgotten a lot of what was explained to you.
-Everyone seems very nice, but you don't know them, and they don't know you and they do things very differently.
-There are different expectations, equipment, rules and lots of new people to meet and learn about and you are keen to make a good impression, but actually you are left feeling a bit overwhelmed and on occasions inadequate.
-It is not unreasonable to expect that your productivity would probably dip in the first few weeks, while you adjust to your new role.
-This would be bad enough, but in our current crisis due to Covid 19, you may have been away from work for 6 months and are completely out of routine, even things you were confident in doing before seem unfamiliar now, you may not have even met your new boss, nor visited your new premises and quite frankly it is all just too confusing and completely overwhelming.
+Transition is typically viewed as an event that involves change, which raises a common issue: change is difficult.
+Most people would agree that change can be difficult if it is not correctly anticipated and managed.
+Adults frequently struggle with change, even when they have planned for, anticipated, and seen the benefits of it.
+Assume you've been working in a job you enjoy, with people you get along with, and you're clear about systems, processes, and expectations.
+Consider getting a new job.
+Perhaps you went to visit and look around, but by the time you arrived to start, you had forgotten a lot of what was explained to you.
+Everyone appears to be pleasant, but you don't know them, and they don't know you and behave in very different ways.
+There are different expectations, equipment, rules, and lots of new people to meet and learn about, and you want to make a good impression, but you sometimes feel overwhelmed and inadequate.
+It is reasonable to expect a drop in productivity during the first few weeks as you adjust to your new role.
+This would be bad enough, but in our current crisis caused by Covid 19, you may have been away from work for 6 months and are completely out of routine, even things you were confident in doing before now seem unfamiliar, you may not have even met your new boss, let alone visited your new premises, and it is all just too confusing and completely overwhelming.

-Now imagine how this feels for a small child, dependent almost entirely on the adults around them to feel safe and secure and not yet having the skills or resilience to cope with major changes in their life.
-For a young child of four or five, 6 months is like a lifetime.
-Children who were just beginning to settle in school or nursery will most likely have forgotten all about it when they return.
-But let's face it, most won’t return to their old class or teacher, they will have transitioned into a new class, key stage or even a new setting, without having had the benefit of the full year before, nor any of the planned transition activities that are part of regular practice.
-Given that it is not unusual for some children to struggle with moving from the EYFS into Y1 under normal circumstances, it is not hard to imagine how difficult this will be for them to adjust having been away from school for so long.
-If we add in the context of children who may have done very little in the way of'school type' activities, experienced trauma at home or even loss of loved ones we have a hugely important task to make sure these children are nurtured and settled in before any really major changes in pedagogy or practice hit them.
+Consider how this feels for a small child, who almost entirely relies on the adults around them to handle safe and secure, and who lacks the skills or resilience to deal with significant changes in their life.
+6 months is a lifetime for a four or five-year-old child.
+Children who were starting school or nursery will most likely have forgotten everything when they return.
+But, let's face it, most students will not return to their old class or teacher; instead, they will have moved on to a new class, key stage, or even a new setting without the benefit of the previous year or any of the planned transition activities that are part of regular practice.
+Given that some children struggle to transition from the EYFS to Y1 under normal circumstances, it is easy to imagine how difficult it will be for them to adjust after being away from school for so long.
+When we consider children who may have done very little in the way of'school type' activities, experienced trauma at home, or even lost loved ones, we have a huge task ahead of us to ensure these children are nurtured and settled in before any truly major changes in pedagogy or practice hit them.

-Even schools that already have the best transition practices will need to rethink their approach this year and put in place new arrangements for children entering and those moving to new classes and Key Stages.
+Even schools with the best transition practices will need to rethink their approach this year and make new arrangements for children starting new classes and moving to new Key Stages.

-Considering what children will have missed, where their starting points may be and how to gently integrate them back into a system that puts their wellbeing at the heart of what it does should the highest priority for schools and settings.
-Taking the time to plan processes and activities with individual needs in mind and building confidence and resilience through introducing change gradually will be important steps to success.
+The highest priority for schools and settings should be to consider what children will have missed, where their starting points may be, and how to gently integrate them back into a system that puts their well-being at the heart of what it does.
+Planning processes and activities with individual needs in mind and gradually introducing change will be critical steps toward success.

-“In order to establish an effective transition into YR, it was strongly believed that this was best viewed as a process that emphasised continuity rather than a single event”
+"It was strongly believed that in order to establish an effective transition into YR, this was best viewed as a process emphasizing continuity rather than a single event."

-So much transition planning focuses on events, such as meet the teacher, or spend a day in your new class, events which sadly will not have happened this year.
-Less time is usually spent on aligning practice and that will certainly need to be considered this year if children are to feel safe and secure in their new environment.
+So much transition planning focuses on events like meeting the teacher or spending a day in your new class, which will sadly not happen this year.
+As a result, less time is typically spent on aligning practice, which will undoubtedly be necessary this year if children feel safe and secure in their new environment.

-If we keep the four key principles from the EYFS in mind it can help the planning process:
+It can help the planning process if we keep the four key principles from the EYFS in mind:

-- A unique child - keep in mind every child is different and some will need more support than others to make successful transitions
+- A one of a kind child - keep in mind that every child is different, and some will require more assistance than others to make successful transitions.

-- Positive relationships - all adults working together makes for smoother transitions - parents and carers and professionals understanding the impact transition will have on the child with a key focus needs on involving parents as an active partner in the process
+- Positive relationships - all adults working together makes for smoother transitions - parents, caregivers, and professionals understand the impact transition will have on the child, with a key focus on involving parents as an active partners in the process.

-- Children learn in different ways and at different rates – consider the child’s holistic needs around all aspects of care and learning
+- Children learn in different ways and at different rates - congruence.

-These four key principles may be part of the EYFS framework but are equally applicable to all ages and provide a good starting point for thinking on this subject.
+These four key principles are part of the EYFS framework, but they apply to all ages and provide a good starting point for thinking about this topic.

-Achievement for All is producing a bank of materials to support schools with preparation for children entering and returning to schools and settings, relevant for all ages and key stages.
-It will provide a framework for auditing your existing practice and support you with ideas of how to compensate for what children have missed and what you can do differently this year and going forward.
+Achievement for All is creating a bank of materials to help schools prepare for children entering and returning to schools and settings, with materials appropriate for all ages and key stages.
+It will provide a framework for auditing your current practice and will offer ideas to compensate for what children have missed and what you can do differently this year and in the future.

-This resource will support you to put wellbeing at the heart of the process so that children are nurtured and ready to learn.
-If there ever was a time to take your foot off the pedal and focus on children's wellbeing, it surely is now; making gentle bridges for children to cross and not hurdles for them to jump over.
+This resource will assist you in putting children's well-being at the center of the process, so they are nurtured and ready to learn.
+If there was ever a time to ease off the gas pedal and focus on children's well-being, it is now; building gentle bridges for children.